tdmalone/working-plusplus/README.md

 Contributions are welcome!
 [Create an issue](https://github.com/tdmalone/working-plusplus/issues/new) if there's something you'd like to see or [send a pull request](https://github.com/tdmalone/working-plusplus/compare) if you can implement it yourself.

+### Installing Locally

-To develop locally, follow most of the *Installation* instructions above, except **instead of step 5** (deploying to Heroku), clone this repo locally and then install dependencies:
+To develop locally against a real, working instance, follow most of the *Installation* instructions above, except **instead of step 5** (deploying to Heroku), clone this repo locally and then install dependencies:

     $ git clone https://github.com/tdmalone/working-plusplus
     $ cd working-plusplus